-Reserved fields in messages are described as either Should Be Zero (SBZ) or Should be One (SBO).
+Reserved fields in messages are described as either Should-Be-Zero (SBZ) or Should-Be-One (SBO).

 The recipient of a message with Reserved fields must ignore these fields.
-This specification recommends that the sender drive a Reserved field to 0 if it is described as SBZ, and 1 if it is described as SBO.
+It is recommended that the sender drive a Reserved field to 0 if it is described as SBZ, and 1 if it is described as SBO.